Jasonzhou97/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions** <br>
 1a.
-The user enters invalid command format. <br>
+The user inputs invalid parameters or invalid command. <br>
 &ensp; 1a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1.